 Dialectical Behavior Therapy (DBT) was initially developed to treat chronically suicidal people with Borderline Personality Disorder (BPD).
 Over time, DBT has been adjusted to treat individuals with numerous diverse psychological maladjustments.
 However, many people who are treated with DBT have BPD as a primary diagnosis.

-Dialectical Behavior Therapy NJ and remove NJ word after center word at Avatar Residential Detox Center NJ explicitly gives helpful abilities in the following four key areas.
+Dialectical Behavior Therapy at Avatar Residential Detox Center NJ explicitly gives helpful abilities in the following four key areas.

 Centers around improving a person’s capacity to acknowledge and be present in the current moment.